RevolutionWhales/community-node-ovh/README.md

 ## Prerequisites
-Before you start, ensure you have the necessary tools installed on your Windows system for interacting with the Command Line Interface (CLI).
+Before you start, ensure you have the necessary tools installed on your operating system system for interacting with the Command Line Interface (CLI).

 Required Software
 - Tabby (Windows): A modern terminal application that will enhance your CLI experience.
 Download it from [https://tabby.sh/](https://tabby.sh/)